 26 April 2013

-This Bill would require local authorities to ensure there are enough social care services to support carers and disabled people, helping them to enter or stay in work or undertake training.
-It would also require schools and further/higher education providers to identify carers early, and for health bodies in England to have procedures to identify carers and provide information, advice and relevant medical services.
+This Bill would require local councils to ensure there are enough social care services to support carers and disabled people who want to work or train.
+It would also require health bodies, schools and further and higher education organisations to identify carers early and provide information and appropriate support.
+It focuses particularly on the needs of young carers and their families.

 Generated 21 February 2026